 In existing construction, ceiling insulation levels vary greatly, depending on the age of the home, type of insulation, and attic space utilization (such as using the attic for storage and HVAC equipment).
-The average pre-retrofit insulation level of the treated area will be determined and documented by the insulation contractor according to the ranges in Table 77.
+The average pre-retrofit insulation level of the treated area will be determined and documented by the insulation contractor according to the ranges in Table 76.
 Degradation due to age and condition of the existing insulation will need to be considered by the insulation contractor.
 Care must be exercised in differentiating between an existing R-value in the 0-1 range versus in the 2-4 range as the resulting savings are very sensitive in the lower ranges.

 The eligibility standard for this measure (minimum final R-value) is R-30, as specified in IECC 2009.
-Savings are also provided for R-49 as an optional final R-value, as specified for IECC climate zone 4 beginning in IECC 2012.
+Savings are also provided for R-38 and R-49 as an optional final R-value, as specified for IECC climate zone 4 beginning in IECC 2012.

 Baseline Efficiency Standard

 R-0 to R-1

 R-2 to R-4

-R-5 to R-8 R-38 or R-49
+R-5 to R-8 R-30, R-38 or R-49

 R-9 to R-14

 R-15 to R-22

-Table 62: Ceiling Insulation - Baseline and Efficiency Standards being added) of at least R-38.
+Table 76: Ceiling Insulation - Baseline and Efficiency Standards retrofit and a combined post-retrofit R-value (R-values of the existing insulation and the insulation being added) of at least R-38.
 Savings are also provided for R-49, and linear interpolation may be used to claim savings for final R-values between R-38 and R-49.